sarthak4002/microfox/README.md

 1. **Request New SDKs**: Create an issue with the API documentation URL (to autobuild start issue title with `packagefox: TITLE`)
 2. **Report Issues**: Help us improve by reporting bugs or suggesting improvements (to autofix the issue title with `packagefox: TITLE`)

-### Development Workflow
+### Fork & Contribution Workflow

 1. Fork the repository
 2. Create your feature branch (`git checkout -b dev/amazing-feature`)
 3. Commit your changes (`git commit -m 'feat: add amazing feature'`)
 4. Open a Pull Request to staging (`git push origin staging/feature-group`)

-## 🔒 Security

-All SDKs go through a security review process:

-- Automated initial screening
-- Manual review by our development team
-- Scheduled npm publishing for verified packages

 ## 🌟 Join the Revolution

 Microfox represents a new paradigm in software development:

-- AI-powered SDK generation
+- AI-powered SDK generation & maintenance
-- Community-driven maintenance
+- Community-driven reports
-- Open source and accessible to all
 - Built for the future of AI-assisted development

 Join us in building the future of software development!

-## 📝 License

-MIT License - See LICENSE file for details

 <!-- STABLE_PACKAGES_TABLE_START -->
 ### Stable Packages